-Brent Neiman conducts research on international macroeconomics and trade and is a Faculty Research Fellow at the National Bureau of Economic Research.
+Brent Neiman conducts research on international macroeconomics and trade.
+He is a Faculty Research Fellow at the National Bureau of Economic Research and serves as an Associate Editor of the Journal of International Economics.
 He previously served as the staff economist for international finance on the White House Council of Economic Advisers and has worked at the Federal Reserve Bank of Chicago, at McKinsey and Company, and at the McKinsey Global Institute.

 In 2009, Neiman was named as one of 22 "Emerging Leaders" by the Chicago Council of Global Affairs and was also selected as a Charles E. Merrill Scholar, an honor given to Chicago Booth faculty who conduct promising research in the area of policy studies.
 He has been a recipient of the Neubauer Family Faculty Fellowship at Booth, the Chiles Dissertation Completion Fellowship at Harvard University, a Harvard University Graduate fellowship, and a Thouron Fellowship for his graduate studies at Oxford.